Dodge Town Panel and Town Wagon: Town Wagon

 The Town Wagon was introduced in 1956.
 It was a passenger version of the Town Panel with rear passenger windows.
 It had two bench seats and upholstery for a passenger vehicle.
-It was competitor with the Chevrolet Suburban, a station wagon body built upon a truck chassis.
+It competed with the Chevrolet Suburban and International Harvester Travelall, station wagons built upon pickup truck chassis.
 The Town Wagon, along with truck-chassis wagon competitors from Chevrolet, Jeep, and International, were precursors to the SUV.
 As American cars were built lower to the ground to run on newer highways and interstates, sportsmen needed higher-riding vehicles to go onto more primitive roads, and this was a market where the Town Wagon proved relatively popular.
 Dodge would not market another SUV with an optional third row of seats until the 1998 Dodge Durango.

 Town Wagon Power Wagon

 The Town Wagon in factory four-wheel-drive configuration was called the Town Wagon Power Wagon.
 It was offered starting in 1957.
 The Dodge C series vehicles were given the W-100 designation for their now-available half-ton four-wheel-drive versions.
 It had a higher stance and larger fender flares.
 It gained a "Power Wagon" fender badge, along with the W series "Sweptline" pickup trucks, linking it to the Dodge Power Wagon WC300 "Military Type."